 There are all kinds of room safe models, ranging from old to new.
 Some use a lock and key or key-pad while others use the room access card.
 If you lose a safe key, lock or card, you must pay a fee [$20-$25.00 USD].

-ALL-INCLUSIVE PROS & CONS
+ALL-INCLUSIVE RESORT PROS & CONS

 There are the obvious advantages to an all-inclusive, like not worrying about over-spending or stressing about how much each drink or snack costs!
 There’s little for you to arrange or organize and the trip budgeting is more streamlined.
 Another beautiful thing about a resort is that often the service is outstanding.
-You’ll typically have your own server throughout the day, whether you’re on the beach or by the pool.
+You’ll typically have your own server throughout the day, whether you’re on the beach or by a fabulous pool.
 With that being said, please be generous with your TIPS.

 TIPPING–this service is included in your stay.
 Similar to a restaurant, though, it is customary to make an additional tip.
 The men and women who tidy your room or bring your drinks and snacks work long hours for low pay, so don’t be stingy.